Selling in the money covered calls can be an excellent income generating strategy for those living off investments.

 The Stock Market Is Declining

-Second, if you’re selling out of the money calls in down trending markets, those out of the money covered calls are unlikely to get exercised.
+Second, if you’re selling out of the money covered calls in down trending markets, those out of the money covered calls are unlikely to get exercised.

 Read my related post Problems with Covered Calls.

-Income Over Capital Gains
+Income from Covered Calls Vs Capital Gains

 Based on your overall wealth plan, you may find that you want income more than capital gains.
 An in the money covered call strategy usually generates higher income while reducing or eliminating capital gains.